aidanelm/donnellyinitiative/README.md

 # The Donnelly Initiative

-Using Python to enhance research and prevention for pancreatic cancer.
+Using Python to enhance prevention and identification of pancreatic adenocarcinomas.

-#Table of Contents
+## Table of Contents

-#Dependencies
+table of contents

+##Dependencies

+Tensorflow